tq-systems/ci-meta-tq/README.md

 ## Supported boards

-See README of TQ Sytems layer (meta-tq) or use `./ls-machines` to list machines from meta-tq.
+See README of TQ-Sytems GmbH hardware support layer (`meta-tq/meta-tq`) or use `./ls-machines` to list machines from meta-tq.

 ## Quick Start Guide